 U20 World Cup: Amajita Coach Raymond Mdaka Targets Positive Result Against USA

-The South Africa U20 national team will be hoping to build on their emphatic 5-0 victory over New Caledonia when they face the USA in their decisive FIFA U20 World Cup Group E clash at Estadio El Teniente in Rancagua, Chile, on Sunday at 10pm (SA time).
+The South Africa U-20 national team and African champions will be hoping to build on their emphatic 5-0 victory over New Caledonia when they face the Group E leaders, USA, at Estadio El Teniente in Rancagua, Chile, on Sunday, October 5, 2026.

 Read also

-“Now we’re sitting on three points, and we’ll forget about New Caledonia,” said Mdaka.
-“We might still have a chance to go through as one of the best third-placed teams.
-The USA are a very good team, and we’ll need to be disciplined and organised in our structure to get a result.
-It will be a tough game, but we’ll sit down with the technical team to plan our approach carefully.”
+"We still have a shot at advancing as one of the best third-placed teams.
+The USA is a strong side, so we’ll need to be disciplined and well-organised in our approach to get a positive result.
+It’s going to be a challenging match, but we’ll work closely with the technical team to devise a well-thought-out strategy."

 Source: Briefly News